cw-joostzegers/test-repo/README.txt

-This is a test README
+This is a test README.
+Made some changes to the file.
+Let's check if it's still tracked.